bpetcaugh/NJsite/README.md

-# NJsite
-TODO: 12/16
-New text for front page, (DONE) new logo (DONE) suggestions email page deal with free-standing documents
-Add placeholder labels to main dropdowns
-Add search for keyword
-limit search to different categories
-Create report for changes in last month, printable Change existing description, with new date with change

-#Current Questions
-.EML files are only used with Microsoft Outlook.
-Can we convert that to a general form for all computers to use, even though the formatting would look different?
-This Will this be something that is printed for the department, or is that information filled in somewhere else?
-How is it filed? ...Would you be against taking the user to a separate contact us FORM, where the user fills in information like what would be in the .EML file?

-#Email them:
-Old excel file (DONE)
-FTP credentials

-#General info:
+# NJ DCF Website Repo
+## Introduction
+This website is being built by students at Holy Ghost Preparatory School, with oversight by their instructor (Mr. Brandon Petcaugh).
+It will serve to replace the existing site housing all files/policies/regulations for the NJ Department of Children and Families.
+[Link To Existing Site](https://www.nj.gov/dcf/policy_manuals/toc.shtml)

+## Public Website Functionality
+This site will be used by the public to search and download policies.
+It also contains an email template which can be used to contact the department with any requests.

+## Department Website Funcationality
+This site will be used for three primary functions:
+1. Add new policies and regulations
+2. Mark policies as obsolete
+3. Modify existing policies

+Diagrams for the workflow of these functions will be placed here.

+## General Information
-Who uses this site?
+### Who uses this site?
-46 local offices,
-all staffed, 6600 staff,
-12 area offices
+This site would be used internally by 46 local offices, with approximately 6600 staff, and 12 area offices.

+## Current Production ToDo List
+This will be updated accordingly.